Updated Mar 12, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics shows how perceptions of content breadth and module choice move over time and across cohorts in language and area studies.
-You can drill from institution to department and CAH discipline, compare with peer clusters, and generate concise briefs that pinpoint what changed, for whom, and where to act next.
-The platform evidences impact for Boards of Study, APRs and student–staff committees, and helps programme teams target interventions on assessment clarity, year‑abroad operations, timetabling and remote learning without wading through thousands of comments.
+Student Voice Analytics helps teams see whether students are asking for more choice, clearer progression, or better year-abroad support, and whether those themes vary by cohort, programme or CAH discipline.
+You can drill from institution to department, compare with peer clusters, and generate concise briefs that pinpoint what changed, for whom, and where to act next.
+That gives Boards of Study, APRs and student-staff committees clearer evidence on assessment clarity, year-abroad operations, timetabling and remote learning, without wading through thousands of comments.